myatsu86/RMA-Returns-Refunds-Orchestrator/policy.md

 ### Outcome
 - Refund denied
-- Eligible for **warranty replacement only** (if still within warranty period)
+- Eligible for **warranty replacement only** (if within product warranty period)

 ---

-# 🔵 Policy 3 — Warranty Replacement (RMA)
+# 🔁 Policy 3 — Warranty Replacement (RMA)

 ### Condition
 - Product is **within warranty period** (validated by serial number)
 - **Hardware failure confirmed**

 ### Outcome
-- Replace with:
+- Replacement with:
   - New unit OR
   - Factory-certified replacement unit
 - Customer pays **inbound shipping**
 - Seagate covers **outbound replacement shipping**

 ### Requirements
-- RMA number must be issued before return shipment
+- RMA number must be issued before product is shipped
 - Product must be in **standard configuration**
   - No custom labels
   - No non-standard parts